irlanrobson/irlanrobson.github.io/_posts/2019-09-19-time of impact between two moving AABBs.md

 ![Mesh file format on a text editor](/assets/separating_2.png) {: refdef}

-If t1 or t2 can be computed, the formulas for the (positive) TOIs on the i-th axis depends on the sign of d along that axis and the positions of the intervals.
+If t1 or t2 can be computed, the formulas for the (positive) TOIs along an axis depend on the sign of d along that axis and the positions of the intervals.
 So there are a few if checks to ensure the resulting TOI is positive.
 Otherwise, if we can't compute the TOIs for that axis they will be set to the minimum or maximum possible TOI, that is, 0 or 1.

-If we can't compute t2 for one axis, then we check if the interval is moving away from each other.
-If they are the AABBs are clearly separated on that axis and it can quit.
+If we can't compute t2 for an axis, we check if the interval B is moving away from interval A. If it is the AABBs are clearly separated on that axis and we can quit the algorithm.

-If we can compute t1 for one axis, then we can check if it exceeds the maximum TOI: 1.
-If it does, then the AABB is separated along the direction and we can quit the algorithm returning false.
+If we can compute t1 for an axis, then we can check if it exceeds the maximum possible TOI: 1.
+If it does, then the AABB B is separated along the direction and we can quit the algorithm returning false.

 {:refdef: style="text-align: center;"}
 ![Mesh file format on a text editor](/assets/separating_3.png) {: refdef}

-Now that we have computed t1 and t2, we need to find the TOI at the largest distance B can travel before overlapping.
-This is the output TOI if the AABBs will touch.
+Now that we have computed t1 and t2 for each axis, we need to find the TOI at the *largest distance B can travel before overlapping*.
+This is the output TOI if the AABBs will touch during the motion.
 This means taking the maximum of all t1 values.

 We also need to find the minimum TOI at which B ends overlapping A, choosing the minimum of all t2 values.

-With t1 and t2, we can test wether the AABBs will overlap during their motion.
-For this, we check if the maximum TOI at which B begins overlapping A is greater than the minimum TOI at which B ceases overlapping A. If it is, the AABBs are separated.
+With t1 and t2, we can test whether the AABBs will overlap during the motion.
+For this, we check if the maximum TOI at which B begins overlapping A is greater than the minimum TOI at which B ceases overlapping A.
+If it is, the AABBs are separated.

-The following picture ilustrates this idea.
+The following picture illustrates this idea.
 As before, it uses lines for representing maximum t1 and minimum t2.

 {:refdef: style="text-align: center;"}
 ![Mesh file format on a text editor](/assets/separating_1.png) {: refdef}

-Otherwise the AABBs touch during the motion and we can return true and the TOI.
+Otherwise the AABBs will touch during the motion and we can return true and the TOI.
 This can be seen in the picture below:

 {:refdef: style="text-align: center;"}
 ![Mesh file format on a text editor](/assets/touching_2.png)